 Digital accessibility legislation: how aware is your organization?

-A colleague comes to your desk with an Excel document containing the pool opening hours.
-He asks you to put this document on the website.
-When you indicate that you can't post this document like this because it's not a PDF document, your colleague runs to the copier.
+A colleague comes to your desk with an Excel document containing the swimming pool's opening hours.
+They ask if you could upload this document to the website.
+When you explain that you can't upload this document because it's not a PDF, your colleague walks over to the copier.
 A few minutes later, you receive a PDF with the scanned opening hours.
-Actually, this is just an image.
-Your colleague is unaware that this is not a digitally accessible PDF document, and so you can't post it.
+This is actually just an image.
+Your colleague is unaware that this is not a digitally accessible PDF document and that you cannot post it.

 keyboard with digital accessibility key

 Many web editors will recognize the above situation.
 Right?
-How do you ensure that everyone in the organization, from the board to your immediate colleagues, is aware of digital accessibility legislation?
-How do you make sure there is support for it and that your colleagues know how to apply it?
-We asked some of our clients!
+How do you ensure that everyone within the organization, from management to your immediate colleagues, is aware of digital accessibility legislation?
+How do you ensure that there is support for it and that your colleagues know how to apply it?
+We asked a number of our customers!

-Klaas Dolman of the municipality of Gorinchem provides the following steps for a top-down approach:
+Klaas Dolman from the municipality of Gorinchem outlines the following steps for a top-down approach:

 Step 1: Ensure support high up in the organization

-To create awareness in the organization, it is essential that there is managerial support for the subject.
-Klaas: ''If you don't have the board on board on this topic, it's a cry in the desert.''
-The board has an important task to put this topic on the agenda.
-Then turn it into a project or program in your organization and determine the impact.
+To raise awareness within the organization, it is essential that there is administrative support for the issue.
+Klaas: "If you don't have the board on board with this theme, it's like shouting in the desert."
+The board has an important role to play in putting this issue on the agenda.
+Then turn it into a project or program within your organization and determine its impact.

 Step 2: Include digital accessibility in policy

-Establish how you as an organization want to deal with digital accessibility.
-This could be in a vision for service delivery or communication.
+Define how your organization wants to approach digital accessibility.
+This could be in the form of a vision for service provision or communication.
 Then translate this vision into a concrete policy plan to pursue the vision.

-If knowledge to create accessible documents is lacking among employees, it is necessary to train them in this.
-Communication about this should be done both bottom up and top down in the organization.
-The policy should ensure that there is more knowledge in the organization, by dedicating training courses to this, for example.
+If employees lack the knowledge to create accessible documents, it is necessary to train them in this area.
+Communication about this must take place both bottom-up and top-down within the organization.
+The policy must ensure that more knowledge is brought into the organization, for example by dedicating training courses to this topic.
 In addition, it is important that all web editors have the right knowledge.
-This way they can call others to account and monitor that only accessible content and documents are placed on the website.
-They are the ambassadors, so to speak.
+This enables them to hold others accountable and ensure that only accessible content and documents are posted on the website.
+They are, as it were, the ambassadors.

-Melvin Claessen of the municipality of Heeze-Leende also indicates that it is important that the web editors have a monitoring role.
-They indicate what can and cannot be placed on the website and act as gatekeeper.
-It appears difficult to do this without immediately having all the additional work thrown at you.
+Melvin Claessen from the municipality of Heeze-Leende also indicates that it is important for the web editors to have a supervisory role.
+They determine what can and cannot be posted on the website and act as gatekeepers.
+It appears to be difficult to do this without immediately being burdened with all the additional work.

 Step 4: Determine impact and get your management in order

-We'd love to help.
-At Shift2, we advise local governments on how to continue to strive for accessibility for your online services.
-Wondering how?
-Then feel free to get in touch.
-We'd love to tell you more about it.
+We are happy to help.
+At Shift2, we advise local authorities on how to continue striving for accessibility in their online services.
+Would you like to know more?
+Feel free to contact us.
+We would be happy to tell you more.

 Recent articles